lemmusm/angular-firebase-auth-localstorage/README.md

 ```
 loginWithGoogle() {
     this.authservice.loginWithGoogle();
-***REMOVED***
+  }
 ```

-### 10.- Create dashboard component
+### 11.- Create dashboard component

 `ng g c components/dashboard --skipTests --inlineStyle`

 dashboard.component.hml

-With `userdata` variable call properties from interface, in this case `displayName, email, uid and photoURL`, remember that the `userdata` of type UserData stores the data that is brought from the firebase service.
+With `userservice` injected on the contructor from `UserService`, we call properties from interface, in this case `displayName, email, uid and photoURL`, remember that this data was saved on the localstorage and we call it.

 The button call method `logout()` with the `ngClick` directive for close session.